WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-08-Think-like-a-tester-and-admit-you-dont-think-of-everyting.markdown

 Because I was allowing myself to lose some control over my test conditions.
 I was tying the whole system together, and letting it just "do its thing."
-I had components there were behaving out of sync with each other, operating on different assumptions about what had been checked, what expected behaviors were, and I didn't know it.
+I had components behaving out of sync with each other, operating on different assumptions about what had been checked, what expected behaviors were, and I didn't know it.
 Combining all the pieces together so those out of sync behaviors could start conflicting with each other made the bug manifest.